oliversh99/Book-Search-Engine-/README.md

 WHEN I click on the Logout button
 THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button
 ```

+## Questions
+If you have any questions about the repo, open an issue or contact me directly at olivcode999@gmail.com.
+You can find more of my work at https://github.com/oliversh99
+Contact me